openenergymonitor/HeatpumpMonitor/heatpumpmonitor_build.md

 The default heatpump monitor firmware can be found here: [https://github.com/openenergymonitor/HeatpumpMonitor/tree/master/Firmware/Arduino/HeatpumpMonitor_V1](https://github.com/openenergymonitor/HeatpumpMonitor/tree/master/Firmware/Arduino/HeatpumpMonitor_V1)

 Use a USB to UART programmer connected to the 6-way UART header closest to the ATmega328 to upload this firmware using the Arduino IDE.

-There's a guide on uploading Arduino firmware here: [http://openenergymonitor.org/emon/buildingblocks/setting-up-the-arduino-environment](http://openenergymonitor.org/emon/buildingblocks/setting-up-the-arduino-environment)
+If you're using the cable sold through the OpenEnergyMonitor Shop, the drivers for Windows and Mac can be downloaded here: [http://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx](http://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx)

+The Heatpump Monitor repository contains all the Arduino libraries required to compile the heatpump monitor firmware.
+Once the Ardunio IDE is installed it can be configured to use these libraries by going to: **File > Preferences** and setting the sketchbook location to **HeatpumpMonitor/Firmware/Arduino** (including the full path to your HeatpumpMonitor folder on your system).

 ### Uploading the ESP8266 Firmware: EmonESP